Kennisland/diligentsearch.eu/app/readme-config.md

 	// Go to app/js/server/
 	npm install

-Database access configuration available in the file 'db-access.js':
+Database access configuration available in the file 'db-config.js':

-	Change host, user and password if needed
+	Change host, user and password if needed to match your database configuration

 To test if database connection is correctly set, run the following command:

 	//Go to app/js/server
-	node server.js
+	node server.j
+sds.
 	//And vist the page diligentsearch.local/api
 	//It should display the welcome message